Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 What if I don't have an email address or phone?

-If you don’t have reliable email, you can visit the Help Is Hope office and get a printed copy of your resource guide or work with staff directly.
+If you don't have reliable email, you can visit our office and get a printed copy of your resource guide or work directly with staff.
+Book a time to come in or just walk in during business hours.

 Can I fill out the form for someone else?

 Yes.
-A family member or support person can fill out the Total Resource Check‑In for someone else, such as a loved one who is currently in jail or hospital and will be released soon.
+A family member or support person can fill out the Total Resource Check‑In on behalf of a loved one — including someone currently in jail or the hospital who will be released soon.

 What if I've been turned away by systems before?